Python-Test-Engineer/PyTest-Cookbook/docs/hypothesis/index.md

+Best examle: [Pytest-with-Eric](https://pytest-with-eric.com/pytest-advanced/hypothesis-testing-python/){:target="_blank"} is  a very good resource.
+It is included in PyTest_06_HYPOTHESIS.

 When writing unit tests, it’s hard to consider all possible edge cases and validate that your code works correctly.

 This is sometimes caught in production and a quick and speedy patch needs to be deployed.
 Only for a new bug to emerge later.